The 0x80070103 Windows Update Error can appear due to various reasons. The full error message reads:

 6. Delete the Windows Temporary Files

-Many Windows 11 users have claimed to fix 0x80070103 Update Error by deleting the Windows Temp Files.
-So, you can also try deleting the Windows Temp files to resolve this problem.
-Here’s what you need to do.
+Many Windows 11 users have claimed to fix the 0x80070103 Update Error by deleting the Windows Temp Files.
+You can also try deleting the Windows Temp files to resolve this problem.

 1. Press the Windows Key + R button on your keyboard.
 This will open the RUN dialog box.

 3. This will open the Temp folder.
-Press the CTRL + A button to select all files.
-Next, right-click on any of the files & select Delete.
+Press CTRL + A to select all files.
+Right-click on any of the files and select Delete.

 7. RUN the SFC/DISM Command

 System file corruption is another prominent reason for Windows Install Error 0x80070103.
-If the system files are corrupted, you need to run the System File Checker utility to replace the corrupted files with a fresh one.
-Here’s what you need to do.
+If the system files are corrupted, you need to run the System File Checker utility to replace them with fresh ones.

 1. Type in Command Prompt on Windows 11 Search.
 Right-click on the Command Prompt and select Run as administrator.